 Sometimes the cause of your dog’s limp is clear, like a broken bone or a piece of glass in a paw pad.
 Other times, the cause is a little more elusive.

-Your veterinarian may have to run some tests to determine the cause of your dog’s limp.
+Your veterinarian may have to run some tests to determine why your dog is limping.
 Radiographs can help identify a broken bone, joint disease, and other skeletal abnormalities.
 Biopsies and joint fluid collection can help identify cancer and other possible causes, and blood testing for infectious diseases like Lyme or immune-related diseases may also be necessary.

 Prior to testing, your veterinarian will perform a physical examination of your dog to test for tenderness, pain, and range of motion in his limbs.
 You can also do your own examination at home before you call the veterinarian.
 However, without proper training, testing the range of motion and manipulating your dog’s leg is a bad idea and could injure your dog further.
 You can gently run your hand down your dog’s leg and paw to check for swelling, heat, and to determine where your dog is tender.
 This information can help your veterinarian determine whether or not your dog can wait for an opening or if he needs to come in on an emergency basis.

-For further questions about your dog’s limp, contact your veterinarian and schedule an appointment.
+For further questions about why your dog is limping, contact your veterinarian and schedule an appointment.